sainik-developer/SpEl-cross-field-validator/README.md

     private String state;
 }
 ```
-What we just achieve by above annotation approach

-1. generic code so no need to write logic using verbose language and framework syntax
-2. higher code readability as validation is written upfront on DTO

 #### How to write condition for the validation ?
 We have to use our familiar spring expression language (SpEl) to expression our `IF` and `THEN` condition, Documentation of spring expression langauge can be found in